robertu94/roibin-sz3-experiments/README.md

 The hardware and software versions used for the performance evaluations can be found in Table I in the paper.
 These nodes come from Clemson University's Palmetto Cluster.

-The quality assessment was done on the PSANA system at SLAC using their PSOCAKE software installed there and integrated deeply into their site.
+The quality assessment was done on the PSANA system at SLAC national accelerator laboratory using PSOCAKE, PHENIX, and CCP4.

 ## Where is the implementation of ROIBIN-SZ3?